freedomofpress/securedrop-workstation/README.md

 Verify that the rpm is signed:
-`rpm -qi<file.rpm>` should now show that the file is signed `rpm -Kv` will complain that signature is not ok (`Digests SIGNATURES NOT OK`) This is because the rpm key needs to be added locally:
+`rpm -qi<file.rpm>` should now show that the file is signed `rpm -Kv` will complain that signature is not ok (`Digests SIGNATURES NOT OK`) This is because the the (public) key of the RPM signing key is not present and must be added to the RPM client config to verify the signature:
 `sudo rpm --import <publicKey>.asc`
 `rpm -Kv` will now say signatures are ok (`Digests signatures OK`)